iZettle/api-documentation/pusher-api/tutorials/create-webhook-event-subscriptions.md

 ## Step 3: Create a webhook event subscription
 You can subscribe to one or more events in one subscription request.

 1. Send a `POST` request to create event subscriptions.
+In the request body, `uuid` is the version 1 UUID that you generated in [Step 1: Generate a version 1 UUID](#step-1-generate-a-version-1-uuid).

     ```
     POST /organizations/self/subscriptions